sifaka-ai/sifaka/CONTINUATION_NOTES.md

 # Continuation Notes for Sifaka Codebase Improvement

-## Current Status (May 11, 2025)
+## Current Status (May 15, 2025)

-We've made significant progress on Phase 1 of the Sifaka codebase improvement plan, with approximately 68% completion.
-The focus has been on refactoring large files into modular directory structures, standardizing documentation, and improving code organization.
+We've made significant progress on Phase 1 of the Sifaka codebase improvement plan, with approximately 75% completion.
+The focus has been on refactoring large files into modular directory structures, standardizing documentation, improving code organization, and addressing type checking issues throughout the codebase.

 ## Key Accomplishments